Guidelines for submitting manuscripts

 11.10.8.
 Summary.
 Consistently, using the own data obtained during the study, reflect the results of the solution of the tasks.

 - Additional information (should be presented both in Russian and English)

 12.1.
 Information about sponsorship.
 If there is a source of funding for research or publication of an article (grant, fund, commercial or state organization, private person, etc.), it is necessary to indicate it.

 12.2.
 Acknowledgement.
 The authors can express their gratitude to individuals and organizations that contributed to the publication of the article in the journal, but they should not be the authors of the article.

 13.1.
-The references.
 It includes all literature and other sources used by the author (scientific reports, dissertations, legislative acts, etc.).
 The references is placed at the end of the text (it is included in the total volume of the article and is formed alphabetically, first there are sources in Russian and other languages using Cyrillic, then sources in foreign languages).